 At NCOSO, we can monitor pulse via pulse ox, oxygen levels via nasal canula, CO2 levels via nasal canula, heart rhythm via EKG, airway via precordial stethoscope, and blood pressure via blood pressure cuff during the entire procedure.

-We can operate on pregnant women if they are cleared by their OBGYN but will only do local anesthesia.
+We can operate on pregnant women if they are cleared by their OBGYN but may only do local anesthesia.
+This is determined on a case by case basis.